lnls-sirius/docker-alarm-composed/README.md

 ## Deployment with Docker Swarm

-Enter `swarm/` directory and execute `docker stack deploy -c docker-swarm beast-con` to deploy the services into the swarm and `docker stack rm beast-con` to shut them down.
+Enter `swarm/` directory and execute `docker stack deploy -c docker-swarm.yml beast-con` to deploy the services into the swarm and `docker stack rm beast-con` to shut them down.